About certificate authorities

 Certificates that can issue other certificates are known as Certificate Authorities.
 Certificate Authorities can create and sign for other certificates using their own private keys to verify that the signed certificate is trusted.

-When the Smoothwall’s instant messenger proxy or Guardian module are configured to intercept SSL traffic, certificates must be validated.
+When the Smoothwall Filter is configured to intercept SSL traffic, certificates must be validated.
 This is done by checking them against the list of installed Certificate Authorities (CA).

 Your Smoothwall comes installed with open source certificates issued by well-known and trusted external Certificate Authorities.